 A Comedian in a Overly Packed Nightclub.
 (The venue is literally filled to bursting.
 Comedian is strongly reminiscent of Bill Hicks.)

 Comedian> Gotta joke for ya.
 So uh...
-What do global warming, species extinction, plastic devouring the oceans and it life, habitat destruction, mass migrations of need and fear, overfishing, increasingly costly natural disasters and miles long bumper-to-bumper commutes into packed cities have in common?
+What do global warming, species extinction, plastic devouring the oceans and it life, habitat destruction, mass migrations of need and fear, overfishing, increasingly costly natural disasters, traffic jams to the top of Mt Everest (people presumably searching for a new homeland), and miles long bumper-to-bumper commutes into packed cities have in common?

 Crowd in unison> "Dunno, Bill.
 What?"

 Comedian> Us!
 So, how do we fix the problem?